Ouranosinc/Magpie/docs/usage.rst

 corresponding `Twitcher`_ image tag as ``pavics/twitcher:magpie-<version>``.

-Usually, both images are employed in tandem with a `PostgreSQL`_ database connexion within a ``docker-compose.yml`` configuration, similar to the following.
-It is recommended to keep the versions in sync to ensure their inter-compatibility.
-Both images must share some configurations, such as but not limited to, the same :envvar:`MAGPIE_SECRET` in order to resolve operations in the same manner.
+Usually, both images are employed in tandem with a `PostgreSQL`_ database connexion within a ``docker-compose.yml`` configuration, similar to the following example.
+It is recommended to keep the versions in sync to ensure their interoperability.
+Both images must also share some configurations, such as but not limited to, the same :envvar:`MAGPIE_SECRET` in order to resolve operations in the same manner.
 See :ref:`config_twitcher` for further details.